natcap/3Ps-rapid-es-assessments/scripts/landcover-transition/README.md

 3. **Transition raster table** (CSV)

-    an accompanying table to the transition raster that has two columns, "Transition Class" and "Transition".
-"Transition Class" indicates the new class given the unique transition which is described in the "Transition" column.
+    an accompanying table to the transition raster that has four columns, "transition class", "transition", "from", "to".

+    - "transition class" - the new class given to the transition, matching the raster output.
+    - "transition" - a description of the transition.
+    - "from" - from lulc raster code for the transition.
+    - "to" - to lulc raster code for the transition.

 ## Dependencies and installation
 This scripts relies on the following libraries: